Mount syntax

 moat run --grant github --mount ./data:/data:ro ./my-project

-The mounts field accepts a list of mount strings.
+The mounts field accepts a list of mount strings, objects, or both.

 mounts: